DAism2019/Proof-of-Love/chinese/workscited.md

 ## 参考文献

-1. The Social Construction of Love Through Intergenerational Processes - ResearchGate, accessed on May 29, 2025, [https://www.researchgate.net/publication/257549317_The_Social_Construction_of_Love_Through_Intergenerational_Processes](https://www.researchgate.net/publication/257549317_The_Social_Construction_of_Love_Through_Intergenerational_Processes)
+1. The Social Construction of Love Through Intergenerational Processes, accessed on May 29, 2025, [https://www.researchgate.net/publication/257549317_The_Social_Construction_of_Love_Through_Intergenerational_Processes](https://www.researchgate.net/publication/257549317_The_Social_Construction_of_Love_Through_Intergenerational_Processes)

 2. Love as a social construct: its evolution and impact - Meer, accessed on May 29, 2025, [https://www.meer.com/en/81343-love-as-a-social-construct-its-evolution-and-impact](https://www.meer.com/en/81343-love-as-a-social-construct-its-evolution-and-impact)